-Woodland Creatures - the latest addition to the Leith Walk pub scene- a wonderfully quirky/kitch bar with a mixed youngish arty crowd.
+Woodland Creatures- a wonderfully quirky/kitch bar with a mixed youngish arty crowd.
 Just opposite the Victoria Bar/Origano about half way down Leith Walk in an area that’s fast becoming a funky local enclave.

 The Street – right at the top of Broughton Street on the corner.
 This is at the other end of the scale – a stylish coffee/drinking hang out by day and a pre-club bar by night frequented by a young groovy mixed/gay crowd.